Housing options for seniors

 House sharing

 Imagine aging in place, but with a roommate (and sometimes, even a roommate who pays rent).
 With this option, seniors can live independently while having someone to talk to and assist with daily living.
 Plus, seniors living together can slash their expenses significantly.
-Resources like Senior Homeshares, a nonprofit online housemate service, can help you find a good house-sharing match.
+Online resources like Senior Homeshares and Silvernest can help you find a good house-sharing match.

 Pros: